Smoque/zswap/README.md

-**zswap** is a simple switch and informer for the eponymous kernel ability.
+**zswap** is a simple switch, configurator and informer for the eponymous kernel ability.

 ## Running
 Read russian [page](https://www.altlinux.org/ZRAM/ZSWAP#ZSWAP) to learn how to use it.